What kind of services do you offer?

 Freshmen who plan on taking developmental math or reading can take University 100 as part of a six-week summer program called Early Start.
 Participants in this program tend to do better academically than their peers because they get a jump start on the fall semester.

-If you are a first-time freshman entering through the Educational Opportunity Program, Cal State Northridge offers transitional programs to help you adjust to university life.
+If you are a first-time freshman entering through the Educational Opportunity Program, CSUN offers transitional programs to help you adjust to university life.
 One such program is an intense, six-week summer experience that prepares you for the demands of college life.

 More questions?
 Ask Matty.